tytydraco/yessleep/out/My_story_with_the_old_fish.md

 I smiled faintly, imagining it was some kind of joke.

 “How so?
 I carried you in my arms?
 I think you must be mistaken.
-My name is Lucas, but I don’t think I’m the Lucas you know.
+My name is Marco, but I don’t think I’m the Marco you know.
 It must have been a strange coincidence.”

 The old man smiled, showing the three teeth he still had, and went on: